 Government loan for Postgraduate Doctoral Study

 A Postgraduate Doctoral Loan is available for students normally residing in England to help meet the cost of doctoral study in the UK.

-A loan of up to £27,892 will be made available to students applying to doctoral research courses from the 2022-23 academic year onwards.
+A loan of up to £28,673 will be made available to students applying to doctoral research courses starting on or after 1st August 2023.

 The loan will be available to students across all discipline subject areas for full-time, part-time and distance learning doctoral programmes, so long as you do not have existing qualifications at Doctoral level or above.

 The loan will be paid directly to you, into a UK bank account.

 The loan is available to UK nationals who normally live in England.
 A different Postgraduate Doctoral Loan is available if you normally live in Wales.
 Moving somewhere to study does not count as normally living there.